 How to Manage a Remote Finance Team as a CFO

-Suzanne is currently the Chief Financial Officer of Gym Launch, a consulting agency that helps gym owners convert their gym model into a profitability machine.
+Suzanne is currently the Chief Financial Officer of Gym Launch.
+Gym launch is a consulting agency that helps gym owners convert their gym model into a profitability machine.

-Having worked as a seasoned CFO and remote CFO for over 10 years, Suzanne has a unique blend of skills, with an experience that ranges from venture-backed startups to Fortune 500 companies.
-She does not hesitate to dig into the most difficult strategic challenges within an organization, with an eye toward eliminating inefficiencies, and barriers to financial stability within an organization.
+Having worked as a CFO and also remotely for over 10 years, Suzanne has a unique blend of skills.
+She has the experience that ranges from venture-backed startups to Fortune 500 companies.
+Suzanne does not hesitate to dig into the most difficult strategic challenges within an organization.
+She has an eye for eliminating inefficiencies, and barriers to financial stability within an organization.

-She is passionate about moving nimbly from vision to execution and creating a positive, ethical and high energy environment and culture that sustains higher success for an entire organization.
+Suzanne is passionate about moving nimbly from vision to execution and creating a positive, ethical and high-energy environment and culture.

-In this episode, seasoned remote CFO and finance executive Suzanne Shifflet of Gym Launch joins us to chat about strategies on managing spending and finance teams in a distributed workforce, and how to keep teams motivated and engaged during the shift to remote work.
+In this episode, seasoned remote CFO and finance executive Suzanne Shifflet of Gym Launch joins us to chat about strategies for managing spending and finance teams in a distributed workforce.
+Additionally, we cover how to keep teams motivated and engaged during the shift to remote work.